- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Taxis in Berlin

-Taxis are plentiful in Berlin and they are cheaper than many other large European capitals.
+Taxis are plentiful in Berlin and they are cheaper than in many other large European capitals.
 Most drivers speak English and are generally helpful.

 Expats can either flag one down in the street or find a taxistand (taxi rank).
 While taxis are easy to find in Berlin's city centre, if travelling to or from the suburbs it is best to pre-book a vehicle ahead of time.